ryzwannj/Database_Login_Python/README.md

 Help to look all the Users of {users.db} file:

 To look all the users I recommanded to install sqlite db browser: https://sqlitebrowser.org/dl/ .
-With that you can look table of Users in the table we have:
+With that you can look table of Users.
+In the table we have:

 *name
 *username